 Many synths (and virtual Instruments) utilize stereo effects, such as chorus or stereo delays and reverbs, to create really wide stereo sounds or patches.
 These patches sound great when you are auditioning them, but not realistic, in my opinion, when it comes time to fit things into the mix.
 To create bass sounds with a wide, spread out sound while retaining a tight solid bottom end, I've developed this trick.

 Split the bass part to two sets of tracks by duplicating the main bass track.
 I print my virtual instruments to audio tracks – in this case, it's two stereo audio tracks, but this techniques could work equally well with instrument tracks.

 For one of the tracks I put the pan to center on both sides and leave the other hard panned left and right.
-In Pro Tools there are two pan knobs on a stereo track.
-One for the left channel and one for the right so in other programs this might be different.
-(He's using ProTools here, but in the case of Logic/Cubase etc you could acheive the same effect by just adding a third copy of the Bass track, panning one hard-left, one hard-right, and one to centre)
+In Pro Tools there are two pan knobs on a stereo track, but every DAW has the ability to reduce a track's stereo width to 0%, usually using a utility plugin.

 This gives me one channel that is mono and contains all the lowest frequencies.
-I compress that mono track pretty hard so any little volume changes resulting from the stereo effect from the patch will be minimized leaving a saturated, tight, and contained bottom end.
+I compress that mono track pretty hard so any little volume changes resulting from the stereo effect from the patch will be minimized, leaving a saturated, tight, and contained bottom end.
 Then I mix in the stereo track to create the width and depth needed

 Check out Jay-J's outstanding Loopmasters Artist Series Pack here